benjamink/ansible-helloworld/ansible_workflow.md

     $ kitchen converge && kitchen verify

 The above two commands will re-provision the instance(s) with the newly changed Ansible code followed by uploading & running all the ServerSpec tests again.
 This process is repeated while various aspects of the role are developed.
 The best practice is to work on tiny chunks of functionality at a time.
 Each chunk starts with a test followed by the logic to satisfy the test followed by a commit.

+# Troubleshooting

+When trying to run `brew cask install virtualbox vagrant` the following error appears:

+    Error: Permission denied - /Library/Ruby/Gems/2.0.0/specifications/addressable-2.3.8.gemspec

+This is due to a permissions error on the `/Library/Ruby/Gems/2.0.0` directory.
+Fortunately this can be rectified by removing and reinstalling this directory and the gems within:

+    sudo rm -rf /Library/Ruby/Gems/2.0.0
+    gem update --system

+---